Sage-Bionetworks-IT/cfn-cr-oidc-idp/README.md

-# OIDC Identity Provider CloudFormation Template Custom Resource
+# This custom resource is deprecated.
+Please use the [AWS officially supported OIDC resource provider](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-iam-oidcprovider.html)

+# Overview

 This template and associated Lambda function and custom resource add support to \
 AWS CloudFormation for the [AWS IAM OpenId Connect Identity Provider][1]